pdimitri/arduino-4ecoders-7buttons-with-mode-switch/Readme.md

 This Sketch is meant to be used with an Arduino Pro Micro or any other Arduino with an ATmega32U4 chipset, that may act as an USB Joystick Device.

+**All in all my prototype emulates up to 12 encoders and additional 21 buttons.**

 The sketch uses the following libraries, that must be installed from "tools" menu within the Arduino IDE:

 * Joystick library from  Matthew Heironimus, https://github.com/MHeironimus/ArduinoJoystickLibrary